aspose-email/Aspose.Email-for-C/Examples/NodeJsExample/readme.md

 # Node.js Native Addon which uses Aspose.Words for C++ Example

-This is an example how to create Node.js Native Addon which uses Aspose.Words for C++.
+This is an example how to create Node.js Native Addon which uses Aspose.Email for C++.

 ## Prerequisites